lgibson7/lgibson7/README.md

 ## Hey there!
 I'm Lydia.

-I'm a recent MS Statistics graduate from California State University East Bay in Hayward.
+I'm a recent MS Statistics graduate from California State University East Bay.
 My interests include exploring the intricacies of data visualization, mainly using the R programming language, but I'm also learning [Tableau](https://public.tableau.com/app/profile/lydia.s.gibson).

 You can find me elsewhere at: